Frida poster

 The inciting incident occurs at 14 minutes when The devastating bus accident that impales Frida, shattering her spine and pelvis.
 Her vibrant life is destroyed in an instant..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 30 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This indicates the protagonist's commitment to Frida actively chooses to pursue art seriously, bringing her paintings to Diego Rivera and boldly asking for his honest opinion.
+This reveals the protagonist's commitment to Frida actively chooses to pursue art seriously, bringing her paintings to Diego Rivera and boldly asking for his honest opinion.
 She enters the world of professional artistry., moving from reaction to action.

 The Collapse moment at 91 minutes (74% through) represents the emotional nadir.
 Here, Frida's health collapses catastrophically.
 Her leg must be amputated.
-She faces the death of her physical body and the loss of her already compromised mobility and independence., demonstrates the protagonist at their lowest point.
+She faces the death of her physical body and the loss of her already compromised mobility and independence., reveals the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 98 minutes initiates the final act resolution at 80% of the runtime.
 Frida receives news that she'll have her first solo exhibition in Mexico.
 She synthesizes her pain into purpose, realizing her art transcends her suffering and creates her legacy., demonstrating the transformation achieved throughout the journey.